The Innovation Springboard — SDG Finance Summit in Geneva

-Essentially, the event is designed with the idea of functioning as an “innovation springboard,” offering 12 finalist startups, that are in their growth stage, the opportunity to pitch their products and services to an audience of investors, multinational organizations as well as large corporations.
+Essentially, the event is designed with the idea of acting as an “innovation springboard,” offering 12 finalist startups, that are in their growth stage, the opportunity to pitch their products and services to an audience of investors, multinational organizations as well as large corporations.

-In one way or another, all pitches will be focused on solving contemporary challenges in the environmental, social and economic spheres, and thus on facilitating the achievement of the 2030 sustainable development agenda.
+In one way or another, all pitches will be focused on solving contemporary challenges in the environmental, social and economic spheres, and thus also on facilitating the achievement of the 2030 sustainable development agenda.

 The twelve finalists attending the summit have been selected through the first Growth Stage Impact Ventures (GSIV) for Sustainable Development Goals (SDGs) initiative, co-organized by the UNDP, EPFL Tech4Impact, Orange, and SAP.
 Focused on startups with potential to generate both impact and financial returns, the entire selection included 119 impact ventures from 40 emerging countries.